Most succession plans fail not because the successor was wrong, but because the preparation was never done.

 The tax treatment of a business succession depends heavily on how the transaction is structured.
 A share sale to a qualifying family member may allow the selling owner to apply the Lifetime Capital Gains Exemption, sheltering a significant portion of the gain.
 An estate freeze locks in the current value of the business for the owner while future growth accrues to the successor at a lower cost base.
 Section 85 rollovers, family trusts, HoldCo structures, and purification planning all play a role depending on the ownership structure and successor relationship.
 The most valuable tax strategies require years to implement before any transaction.

-The succession is structured to preserve as much of the accumulated value as possible rather than transferring it to CRA unnecessarily.
+What changes: The succession is structured to preserve as much of the accumulated value as possible rather than transferring it to CRA unnecessarily.

 Shareholder Agreement Review and Restructuring